madler/zlib/win32/README-WIN32.txt

 verify that you have the latest version of zlib; otherwise get the latest version and check whether the problem still exists or not.

-PLEASE read DLL_FAQ.txt, and the the zlib FAQ http://zlib.net/zlib_faq.html before asking for help.
+PLEASE read DLL_FAQ.txt, and the zlib FAQ http://zlib.net/zlib_faq.html before asking for help.